jmspit/dodo/src/DEVELOPER.md

 ### Transport Layer Security (TLS)

-TLS is a secure communication protocol that use an asymmetric handshake.
+TLS is a secure communication protocol that use an asymmetric cryptographic handshake to negotiate and share a session key, which will be used for both encryption and decryption.

 In TLS configuration and deployment the following document types are used (see dodo::network::X509Common::X509Type)